Hey! I'm Kirsten (AKA KPL).

 This is what we're shooting for.
 This is the future we are building.

-Co-founded and now advising FACINGS, an NFT gamification tooklit and API.
-Built our international team, forged our go-to-market partnerships, and took the company to the kick-off of our seed round.
+Co-founded and now advising FACINGS, a venture-backed NFT marketplace toolkit.
+Built our international team, forged our go-to-market partnerships, and worked closley with white-glove partners.

-Consulted on enterprise DLT projects (weaning suits onto blockchain via private permissioned consortium networks).
-Co-led the IEEE's Blockchain Governance Research Working Group for two years.
+Stumbled into a blockchain governance workshop which led to co-founding a consultancy with a former exec of a major L1.
+Consulted enterprise DLT projects on governance and coalition design (weaning suits onto blockchain via private permissioned consortium networks).
+Co-led the IEEE's Blockchain Governance Research Working Group, growing it to 200 members across 6 continents over two years.
 Was a part of Gitcoin KERNEL Block 3.

 Taught myself PHP and built basic webapps on freelance contracts.
 Eventually realized I like building companies more than building code myself.